Triggers, Inner Child, and Nervous-System Dysregulation: How to Calm the Body When Your Mind Feels Out of Control

 🌕 Grace as Re-Education

-Healing isn’t about deleting fear—it’s about retraining loyalty.Every time you stay present during a trigger, your body learns that love and safety can coexist.
+Healing isn’t about deleting fear — it’s about retraining loyalty.Each time you stay present through a trigger, your body learns that love and safety can coexist.

 Love is the field that retrains the body to stop bracing for pain.